wuggawugga/neeo-driver-kodi/README.md

 # Changes

 * Switched mDNS library to bonjour to align with neeo-sdk
+* Switched WoL library to wake_on_lan
 * Removed auth, since it's not needed for websocket or TCP transports
-* Removed MAC code, since it's not needed
 * Added persistent storage
 * Moved most of the output to debug instead of console

 # Improvements and Features

-* All the input mapping is in a single file, to make customizing straightforward.
+* All input mapping is in a single file, to make customizing straightforward.

 # Caveats and Known Issues

-* PVR functions are mostly guesswork
+* PVR functions are mostly guesswork, since I don't have one
 * Buttons included in button groups/widgets are implicitly listed as separate buttons, using their identifies rather than labels

 # TODO